 "You don't want kids?
 How selfish."

-I am selfish, but not for not having kids.
-Having kids would be selfish of me, because I'd be doing it for the wrong reasons, since I don't want them.
+Actually, having kids would be selfish of me, because I'd be doing it for the wrong reasons, since I don't want them.
 Bringing kids you resent and can't emotionally care for is selfish.
 Not having children, in my case, is responsible.

 "You'll change your mind."

-Anything is possible, but I probably won't change my mind, because there are a lot of reasons why I don't want children and I don't appreciate you undermining my decision making skills by implying that I'm incapable of rationally deciding to not procreate.
+Anything is possible, but I probably won't change my mind, because there are a lot of reasons why I don't want children and all of them are valid.
+I don't appreciate you undermining my decision making skills by implying that I'm incapable of rationally deciding to not procreate.

 "You're too young to make reproductive decisions like that."

-I'm actually an adult human being perfectly capable of making my own reproductive decisions, thanks.
+I'm an adult and perfectly capable of making my own reproductive decisions.
 I've known since I was a child myself that I'd never want one, and there are numerous reasons why I don't have kids, none of which are any of your business.

 "If you don't want children, you must not be with the right partner.
 'The One' will make you want kids."

-My husband and I are extremely happy together and our marriage is perfect and not missing a single thing, especially children.
+My husband and I are extremely happy together and our marriage isn't lacking a single thing, especially children.
 If anything, children would ruin our marriage by taking up so much of our time and resources.
 I love having him- and the money we're saving by not having kids- all to myself.